zoearen/dig245-final/README.md

 1. A one paragraph introduction to your concept and what you plan to make.
 Who will use this and why?
 1. An initial attempt at an [identity](https://docs.google.com/presentation/d/1exnY8fjVsOc3bKZFESJIM2s4JKxhqg_oASPDPokSfrE/edit?usp=sharing) (e.g. a logo, word mark, style guide, etc.).
-1. Examples (2–3) of similar works (in concept or tech) with images and links.
+1. Competition Scan - Examples (2–3) of similar works (in concept or tech) with images and links.
 1. Flowcharts (2–3) showing each step users see, and another [showing how data works](https://www.google.com/search?q=a+flowchart+that+tracks+data+through+the+app&safe=off&tbm=isch) in the app
 1. [Wireframes](https://www.dreamhost.com/blog/how-to-wireframe-website/) showing all the views in the interface (introduction page, forms, results page)
 1. Technology - Include [pseudocode](https://en.wikipedia.org/wiki/Pseudocode) of the main logic of your project.
 List technologies and demos you think you will need.
 List the "unknowns"—parts of your idea that you don't know yet how to execute.